 - E. Remington & Sons, the company that mass-produced the first typewriter, was best known for their firearms.

 - What kind of a word is QWERTY?
 It looks like a bunch of random letters thrown together to me; a made-up word by an elementary school kid who had not yet learned the rule that U follows Q in the majority of words.
-And what kind of name is QWERTY for a keyboard, anyway?
-Well, turns out the name isn’t so random and the lack of the U makes sense…considering.
-The name QWERTY comes from the first six letters of the first row of keys on the standard keyboard.
+In case you’ve never noticed, the name QWERTY comes from the first six letters of the first row of keys on the standard keyboard.

 - Some speculated that another reason the original typewriter met resistance when it was first introduced to the world was because poor spellers could no longer hide their ignorance by poor handwriting.

 - Using the QWERTY keyboard, you can type the word ‘typewriter’ using only the top row of keys.

 - The least expensive typewriter, produced in the late 1800s, cost only $1, and was appropriately named, “The Dollar Typewriter”.

 - Sholes’ first attempt to create a typewriting machine was a crude piece of work made with part of an old table, a circular piece of glass, a telegraph key, a piece of carbon paper, and piano wire.
 An improved prototype of this device resembled a toy piano and is now in the Smithsonian’s National Museum of American History.